-2. Cagle Steaks (Lubbock, Tx)– Best steak other than Peter Lugar’s.
+2. Cagle Steaks (Lubbock, Tx)– Another excellent steak and it is not a coincidence that the top two are steak houses.
 The sides are nothing special, but the steaks are awesome.
-I am still ordering steaks to my home in NY from here.

 3. Dinosaur Bar-B-Que (Syracuse) – We had to take it back to the hotel because it was a 90 minute wait so it may have even been better.
 This place has awesome ribs spiced to perfection and great sides.
 The Mac and Cheese had some heat as did the bbq beans, but it was not overpowering and added a great dimension.
 I am going to be craving this place.

 4. Big Bad Breakfast (University of Mississippi)– A breakfast skillet that was absolutely amazing.
 This is a must stop in Oxford, MS.

 5. Cochon Butcher (LSU) – This place is actually in New Orleans and is a great sandwich place.
 Even better than the sandwiches are the side dishes.
 I have never had better Brussels sprouts, yes, Brussels sprouts (sorry Randy).
 And the mac and cheese was awesome too.
 It was so good, we actually went back on the way to the airport leaving NOLA.